kenherbert/is-abn/README.md

 | 4    | ABN is more than 11 digits in length           |
 | 5    | ABN is not valid                               |

-If vernose is not set, the function simply returns a true/false value.
+If verbose is not set, the function simply returns a true/false value.

 ## Browser Compatibility
 - Chrome 5+